Maximising the Utility of Validation Sets for Imbalanced Noisy-label Meta-learning: Experiments

 \subsection{Datasets}

-CIFAR10 and CIFAR100 datasets~\cite{Cifar_dataset} contain 50k and 10k images used for training and testing, respectively.
-Each image has size \(32 \times 32 \) pixels and is labelled as one of 10 or 100 classes.
-WebVision~\cite{Webvision} is a dataset of 2.4 million images crawled from Google and Flickr based on the 1,000 ImageNet classes~\cite{deng2009imagenet}.
+The proposed method INOLML is evaluated on several datasets, including CIFAR10, CIFAR100, mini-WebVision and Controlled Noisy Web Labels (CNWL).
+Both CIFAR10 and CIFAR100 datasets~\citep{Cifar_dataset} contain 50k and 10k images used for training and testing, respectively.
+Each image has a size of 32\(\times\)32 pixels and is labelled as one of 10 or 100 classes.
+WebVision~\citep{Webvision} is a dataset of 2.4 million images crawled from Google and Flickr based on the 1,000 ImageNet classes~\citep{deng2009imagenet}.
 The dataset is more challenging than CIFAR since it is class-imbalanced and contains real-world noisy labels.
-Following~\cite{FSR}, we extract a subset that contains the first 50 classes to create the WebVision mini dataset~\cite{MentorNet}.
-CNWL~\cite{jiang2020beyond} is a new benchmark of controlled real-world label noise from the web that contains various noise rates ranging from 0 to 0.8.
-Following FaMUS~\cite{Famus}, we evaluate the proposed method on Red Mini-ImageNet dataset that consists of 50k training images from 100 classes for training and 5k images for testing.
+Following~\citep{FSR}, we extract a subset that contains the first 50 classes to create the mini-WebVision dataset~\citep{MentorNet}.
+CNWL~\citep{jiang2020beyond} is a benchmark of controlled real-world label noise that contains noise rates from 0 to 0.8.
+Following recent studies~\citep{Famus}, we evaluate the proposed method on the Red mini-ImageNet dataset consisting of 50k training images from 100 classes for training and 5k images for testing.
+Note that we use the image size of 32\(\times\)32 pixels for a fair comparison with FAMUS~\citep{Famus} and other related methods~\citep{Famus}.

-\subsection{Implementation Details}
+\subsection{Implementation details}